The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 - API Gateway - Platform context for API Gateway: routing, authentication, and policies next to a GraphQL facade.

-- Continuous API Management - Operational API lifecycle management: versions, API governance, and contract evolution.
+- Continuous API Management - Operational API lifecycle management: versions, contract governance, and contract evolution.

-- Web API Design - A REST perspective for evaluating GraphQL trade-offs and designing stable client contracts.
+- Web API Design - A REST perspective: what you pay for GraphQL's flexibility, and how to design stable client contracts.

 - Integration architecture overview - How GraphQL fits into an integration landscape with microservices and legacy systems.